 Add the stock and stir in the rice.
 I used Basmati rice because I like it and it's what I had on hand.
 Plain old long grain rice is fabulous for this.

 Add the salt, pepper, remaining butter, and parsley.
 Ground black pepper is very important to the flavor of this recipe.
-I specified a teaspoon and that sounds like a lot, but with all that stock and rice it’s really not.
-Feel free to add even more if you’d like.
-Another 1/2 teaspoon wouldn’t hurt anything.
+I specified a teaspoon, and that sounds like a lot, but with all that stock and rice it really isn't.
+Feel free to add even more if you'd like.
+Another ½ teaspoon wouldn't hurt anything.

 When you're ready to serve, use a fork to fluff the rice.
 Sprinkle a little additional chopped parsley over the top just to make it pretty :-)

 I serve this as the main dish.
-Fresh green beans or peas make a fine accompaniment.
+Fresh green beans or peas make an excellent accompaniment.

 - 3 cups chicken stock